15 Photos to Inspire Your Trip to Guadalajara

 How to Get to Guadalajara

-Guadalajara is extremely easy to reach: it’s Mexico’s second-largest city, & as such, the Guadalajara International Airport is huge, & offers flights all over Mexico ~ plus to many U.S. & Canadian cities.
-Personally, I grabbed a $40, one-hour flight from Mexico City to Guadalajara….easy-breezy.
+Guadalajara is extremely easy to reach.
+It’s Mexico’s second-largest city, & Guadalajara International Airport is HUGE, offering flights all over Mexico ~ plus to many U.S. & Canadian cities.
+Personally, I grabbed a $40, 1-hour flight from Mexico City to Guadalajara….easy-breezy.

-As for where you’ll want to stay in Guadalajara?
-If you’re a first-time tourist here, aim for colorful & quaint Tlaquepaque or the historic center of the city, near the Guadalajara Cathedral.
-For upscale chic & lots of trendy restaurants filled with well-heeled locals, head further west towards the Chapultepec neighborhood.
+As for where to stay in Guadalajara?
+If you’re a first-time visitor, aim for colorful & quaint Tlaquepaque or the Historic Center of the city, by Guadalajara Cathedral.
+You can find both areas on the map below.

 Guadalajara’s Tlaquepaque District